 Increased competition for, or a shortage of, nurses and other skilled personnel could increase our staffing and labor costs and negatively impact our operations.
 Our success depends upon our ability to retain and attract nurses, certified nurse assistants, social workers and speech, physical and occupational therapists, as well as skilled personnel who are responsible for the day-to-day operations of each of our affiliated operations.
 If we fail to attract and retain qualified and skilled personnel, or if the associated costs increase, our independent operating subsidiaries' ability to conduct their business operations effectively could be harmed.
-Staffing challenges have increased during the pandemic due to health care worker burnout, COVID exposures, vaccine mandates, and wage inflation, increasing the competition for qualified staff and cost of retaining personnel.
+Staffing challenges increased during the pandemic due to health care worker burnout, COVID exposures, vaccine mandates, and wage inflation, increasing the competition for qualified staff and cost of retaining personnel, and continue to affect our operations.
+There can be no assurance that we will be able to attract and retain key personnel going forward.